 "Movement in White," 1970

 aquatint, ed.
 25/75

 from his Transitions Suite

-Pelzet continues: "His creations lack neither symphonic forcefulness nor lyric simplicity, which convences through its silence.
-This kind of effect can only be achieed through patient work, dedicated contemplation, and tremendous attention to detail."
+Pelzet continues: "His creations lack neither symphonic forcefulness nor lyric simplicity, which convinces through its silence.
+This kind of effect can only be achieved through patient work, dedicated contemplation, and tremendous attention to detail."

 color intaglio, ed.
 6/10